zachflower/KoolKubernetes/oidc/readme.md

 ### Self-Signed Certificate

-Extract the certificate from the Keystore generated in the above command ( This will be passed to the  kube-apiserver in the later steps)
+2. Extract the certificate from the Keystore generated in the above command ( This will be passed to the  kube-apiserver in the later steps)

 ```bash
 keytool -export -alias localhost -keystore keystore.jks -rfc -file public.cert
 ```

-Add the generated KeyStore to KeyCloak Configuration Copy the keystore.jks to the location `keycloak_download_location/standalone/configuration`
+3. Add the generated KeyStore to KeyCloak Configuration Copy the keystore.jks to the location `keycloak_download_location/standalone/configuration`

 Edit the standalone.xml or standalone-ha.xml depending on the type of the installation.
 Edit the SSL section under the security-realm sections.

-Update the following values depending on the values set above - keystore path = *name of the Java keystore in the above command*

-keystore-password = *password selected earlier*

-  alias= *alias selected earlier*

-key-password =  *key password selected earlier*

 `
       <server-identities>